Best value fibre broadband deals today:

 Although Plusnet is owned by BT, it is continuing to operate in its own right and tends to be more affordable than its parent company.
 It has two broadband options:

-Choose between a 12 and 18 month contract for Plusnet Unlimited Fibre, and get unlimited usage, 365 days a year support and a Plusnet Hub One router delivered to your door for free.
+Choose between a 12 and 18 month contract for Plusnet Unlimited Fibre, and get unlimited usage and 365 days a year support.
+There is an upfront fee but this package is still very well priced.

 The same, only much faster!
 Take the Unlimited Fibre package above and double the download speed.